The historic, Heritage Listed 1875 Hobsonville Church & Settlers' Cemetery is at 1 Scott Road, Hobsonville, Auckland.

 We are passionate about preserving, maintaining and protecting our heritage 1875 Church building and graveyard as an historic district amenity for our community.

-Many of us have 5, 6 or 7 generations of family buried in the graveyard, and looked after this building and graveyard for 150 years.
+Many of us have 5 or 6 generations of family buried in the graveyard, and looked after this building and graveyard for 150 years.

 Most of us are related in some way.